-On June 30, 2021 the Corporation announced that it had closed a bought deal public offering (the "Offering").
-Pursuant to the Offering, Troilus issued 9,090,980 units of the Corporation (the "Units") at a price of C\$1.10 per Unit for gross proceeds of C\$10,000,078; 7,142,880 flow-through units of the Corporation (the "Traditional Flow-Through Units") at a price of C\$1.26 per Traditional Flow-Through Unit for gross proceeds of C\$9,000,029; 13,513,600 flow-through units of the Corporation (the "National Flow-Through Units") at a price of C\$1.48 per National Flow-Through Unit for gross proceeds of C\$20,000,128; and 3,174,700 flow-through units of the Corporation (the "QC Flow-Through Units") at a price of C\$1.89 per QC Flow-Through Unit for gross proceeds of C\$6,000,183 for aggregate combined gross proceeds of approximately C\$45 million.
-Each Unit consisted of one common share in the capital of the Corporation and one-half of one Common Share purchase warrant (each whole warrant, a "Warrant").
+On June 30, 2021, the Corporation announced that it had closed a bought deal public offering, pursuant to which, Troilus issued 9,090,980 units ("Units") of the Corporation at a price of \$1.10 per Unit for gross proceeds of \$10,000,078; 7,142,880 flow-through units of the Corporation (the "Traditional Flow-Through Units") at a price of \$1.26 per Traditional Flow-Through Unit for gross proceeds of \$9,000,029; 13,513,600 flow-through units of the Corporation (the "National Flow-Through

+Units") at a price of \$1.48 per National Flow-Through Unit for gross proceeds of \$20,000,128; and 3,174,700 flow-through units of the Corporation (the "QC Flow-Through Units") at a price of \$1.89 per QC Flow-Through Unit for gross proceeds of \$6,000,183 for aggregate combined gross proceeds of approximately \$45 million.
+Each Unit consisted of one Common Share and one-half of one Common Share purchase warrant (each whole warrant, a "Warrant").
 Each Traditional Flow-Through Unit and National Flow-Through Unit consists of one Common Share that qualifies as a "flow-through share" for the purposes of the Income Tax Act (Canada) and one-half of one Warrant.
 Each QC Flow-Through Unit consisted of one Common Share that qualifies as a "flow-through share" for the purposes of the Income Tax Act (Canada) and the Taxation Act (Quebec) and one-half of one Warrant.
-Each Warrant entitles the holder thereof to acquire one Common Share at an exercise price of C\$1.50 for a period of 24 months following the closing of the Offering.
+Each Warrant entitles the holder thereof to acquire one Common Share at an exercise price of \$1.50 for a period of 24 months following the closing of the offering.
 The Warrants are listed on the TSX under the symbol: "TLG.WT".
-The Offering was completed pursuant to an underwriting agreement with a syndicate of underwriters, led by Cormark Securities Inc. and including Stifel GMP, Haywood Securities Inc., Laurentian Bank Securities Inc., Canaccord Genuity Corp. and BMO Nesbitt Burns Inc. (the "June 2021 Underwriting Agreement").
+The offering was completed pursuant to an underwriting agreement with a syndicate of underwriters, led by Cormark Securities Inc. and including Stifel GMP, Haywood Securities Inc., Laurentian Bank Securities Inc., Canaccord Genuity Corp. and BMO Nesbitt Burns Inc. (the "June 2021 Underwriting Agreement").